 These are the requirements established by England Athletics that we have in place for outdoor training to facilitate a Covid secure environment...

 - Covid-19 Coordinator is in place (Jamie McIlvenny, contact email@example.com)

 - A Covid secure environment can be any environment.
-It could be a track, indoor sports hall (25th July onwards), open space, such as a park, fell, trail or road.
+It could be a track, indoor sports hall (17th May onwards at the earliest) or open space such as a park, fell, trail or road.

 - An action plan is a document that outlines the process you are following to make your venue and activity Covid secure, and would detail information such as the owner (Covid Coordinator), risk assessments, tracking protocol and communication plans with all members and participates.